satoridev01/playbooks/README.md

 You can contribute your own playbooks here.
 Satori CI shares part of the profits with the playbooks' creators and authors.

-1. Create a fork of our playbook repository by clicking [this link](https://github.com/satorici/playbooks/fork) or clicking the "Fork" button.
+1. Create a fork of our playbook repository by clicking [this link](https://github.com/satorici/playbooks/fork).
 Click on _Create fork_.
-2. [Create a new branch](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) in your forked repository:
+2. Create a new branch in your forked repository:
-    1. Below your repository name there's a branch dropdown, click it and then click on _View all branches_.
+    1. Below your repository name there's a branch dropdown that says _main_, click it and then click on _View all branches_.
     2. Click _New branch_.
     3. Under _New branch name_, type a name for the branch and click on _Create new branch_.
     4. Select your newly created branch.